C4Q/AC-Android/cohort_5.4/unit_05/05_10_search_view.md

 # Lecture

 RecyclerViews are amazing.
 You can pass them a list of objects (with values), extract values from those objects, and display those values within itemviews.
+However,

 ## Exercises